DayonCzykailo/django-api/README.md

 # django-api
-Creating a jango api for fun
+Creating a jango api for fun ...

+This Django API Rest have basic authorization sistem, all methods HTTP {PUT, POST, GET, DELETE, PATCH}, routes customized, POO and others.

+i made an API for a simple school, so its have Students, Course and Registration. and i made some .bat file to simplify the development.

 # Django flowchart
 ![alt text](https://cdn1.gnarususercontent.com.br/1/103811/6bd3c17a-2dc3-4db2-9fcd-a0b2447ade89.png)